 At Soledad House, we’re familiar with the complexity of dual diagnoses.
-Our staff is ready to support you on your path to recovery and is committed to treating you as a whole person, not just your diagnoses.
-Long-term, sustainable sobriety is more than possible in our treatment center.
+Our staff is ready to support you on your path to recovery and is committed to treating you as a whole person, not just your diagnosis.
+Long-term, sustainable sobriety is more than possible in our residential treatment center.
 Connect with us at 866.314.3222 or reach out online today to learn more.

 The Connection Between Addiction and Mental Health